ApoXalvation/katacoda-scenarios/sharding/intro.md

-Welcome to Sharded MognoDB with Kubernetes tutorial!
+Welcome to Sharded MongoDB with Kubernetes tutorial!